ruijadom/ruijadom/README.md

 Front-end Developer
 -------------------

-I have a strong foundation in Javascript and have experience with Typescript, which adds type checking to my code and helps me catch errors before they become a problem.
-I have experience working with a variety of API architectures, including REST and GraphQL.
+I have a strong foundation in Javascript and have experience with TypescriptI have experience working with a variety of API architectures, including REST and GraphQL.
 I am proficient in using these technologies to fetch data and manipulate it within the front-end of a web application.
 In terms of frameworks and libraries, I am well-versed in React and Angular.
 I have used both of these frameworks to build responsive and user-friendly web applications.
 Additionally, I have experience with state management libraries such as Redux and React-Query, as well as the Apollo client for working with GraphQL APIs.
 I am also skilled in using CSS preprocessors such as SASS and have experience with modern CSS frameworks like Tailwind and Styled-Components.
 This allows me to write clean, maintainable, and scalable CSS for my projects.

 *   🌍  I'm based in Viana do Castelo
 *   🖥️  See my portfolio at [https://ruijadomingues.netlify.app/](http://ruijadomingues.netlify.app/)